Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Proof of Theorem (Optimality gap of ID policy)

 \subsection{Proof of \Cref{lem:id-pibs-consistency}}

 Before delving into the proof, we first offer a high-level understanding of \Cref{lem:id-pibs-consistency}.
-Recall that $[\Ngood]$ is defined to be the largest set of arms that always follow their ideal actions under the ID policy.
+Recall that $[\Ngood]$ is defined to be the largest set of arms that follow their ideal actions under the ID policy.
 Then \Cref{lem:id-pibs-consistency} states that the focus set we define, $D_t=[N\md(X_t)]$, is close to $[\Ngood]$, differing by only $O(\sqrt{N})$ elements.
 Note that whether a set of arms $[Nm]$ can follow their ideal actions or not is determined by the amount of budget required by them, i.e., the number of action $1$'s in their ideal actions.
 Our proof of \Cref{lem:id-pibs-consistency} utilizes the relationship between the budget requirement by arms in $[Nm]$ and the distributional distance $\norm{x([Nm]) - m\statdist}_W$.

-\begin{proof}{\textit{Proof of \Cref{lem:id-pibs-consistency}}.} Consider a time step $t\ge 0$ and condition on $X_t = x$.
-We first derive a property of $\Ngood$ by relating whether the arms in a set $[n]$ can follow their ideal actions with the quantity $\sum_{i\in[n]} \syshat{A}_t(i)$, referred to as their budget requirement.
-For any $n\le N$, the arms in $[n]$ can follow their ideal actions if and only if
+\begin{proof}{\textit{Proof of \Cref{lem:id-pibs-consistency}}.} In this proof, the variables $n$ and $n'$ are by default non-negative integers.
+We fix a time step $t\ge 0$, and condition on $X_t = x$ for a fixed system state realization $x$.
+We first prove a lower bound for $\Ngood$ in terms of the \emph{budget requirements} of the arms in $[n]$, $\sum_{i\in[n]} \syshat{A}_t(i)$, for each $n \leq N$.
+Observe that the arms in $[n]$ can follow their ideal actions if and only if

-Here \eqref{eq:action-1-conformity} requires that the number of action $1$'s is within budget.
-For the condition \eqref{eq:action-0-conformity}, the easiest way to understand it is that it requires the number of action $0$'s to be within $(1-\alpha)N$, where $(1-\alpha)N$ can be interpreted as the ``budget for idling actions''.
+Here the first condition in \eqref{eq:action-0-1-conformity} requires that the number of action $1$'s is within budget.
+For the second condition in \eqref{eq:action-0-1-conformity}, the easiest way to understand it is that it requires the number of action $0$'s to not exceed $(1-\alpha)N$, where $(1-\alpha)N$ can be interpreted as the ``budget for passive actions''.
 As a result, a sufficient condition for the arms in $[n]$ to follow their ideal actions is

 where recall that $\rhoBudget=\min\{\alpha, 1-\alpha\}$.
 In this proof, we use a further sufficient condition for the inequality \eqref{eq:suff-1} above, which is